 Approved development fund expenses shall not be charged against income from budgetary operations.
 They will be reported in the financial statements as “board-designated expenditures," as a change in net assets.

-- Alignment to current business planning process
+- Alignment to current business strategies

 - Council or staff responsible